survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 ## Setting Up Babel with React

-The *Processing with Babel* chapter covers the essentials of using Babel with webpack.
+The *Loading JavaScript* chapter covers the essentials of using Babel with webpack.
 There's some setup that is particular to React you should perform, though.
 Given most of React projects rely on [JSX](https://facebook.github.io/jsx/) format, you will have to enable it through Babel.

 To get React, and particularly JSX, work with Babel, install the preset first: